-This document sets out our Vote Guidelines for Asia and Global Emerging Markets for 2024.
-It focuses on specific governance and certain environmental and social matters that have a direct impact on our voting recommendations to clients.
-It is not an exhaustive reflection of EOS' views or engagement priorities and should be read alongside:
+This document sets out our Vote Guidelines for Asia & Global Emerging Markets for 2025.
+It focuses on specific governance and some environmental and social matters that have a direct impact on our voting recommendations to clients.
+It is not an exhaustive reflection of EOS' views or engagement priorities and should be read alongside the EOS Public Engagement Plan2.